madlambda/jtoh/README.md

 # What

-jtoh will produce a newline for each JSON document found on the list/stream, accepting a projection string as a parameter indicating which fields are going to be used to compose each newline and what is the separator between each field:
+jtoh will produce a newline for each JSON document found on the list/stream, accepting a selector string as a parameter indicating which fields are going to be used to compose each newline and what is the separator between each field:

 ```